Dynatrace/Dynatrace-OneAgent-Puppet-DEPRECATED/ruxit_agent/README.md

   ruxit_token   => 'TOKEN',
 }
 ```
 This example will download the current stable release agent to a directory owned by user/group test and connect it to the given ruxit tenant.
+[Tenant id](#ruxit_tenant) and [tenant token](#ruxit_token) are required in order to connect the ruxit agent to your account.

 #### Example 2
 ```puppet